Philips NMS 8280, unboxing and testing

 Philips NMS 8280, MSX2, Designer Plus by A.Koene, software drawing, graphics

-What positively amazes me about the Philips NMS8280 is the speed of loading software.
+What is positively amazed at the Philips NMS8280 is the speed of loading software.
 Just click on the corresponding icon and the software is loaded in a few moments!

 If you are passionate, as I am, about retro computers, reviews, experiments and tutorials, I invite you to subscribe to my channel YouTube and to my page Instagram.